The Trial (1962 film): Production

-In actor Peter Sallis's 2006 autobiography, Fading into the Limelight, Sallis details how he starred with Welles in Welles' stage play, Moby Dick—Rehearsed and tells of a later meeting with him where he received a mysterious telephone call summoning him to the deserted and spooky Gare d'Orsay in Paris, where Welles announced he wanted him to dub all the Hungarian bit-players in The Trial.
-Sallis pronounces the episode to be "Kafka-esque, to coin a phrase", but does not reveal whether he actually did go through with the dubbing.

 Welles began the production in Yugoslavia.
 To create Josef K.’s workplace, he created a set in an exposition hall just outside Zagreb, where 850 secretaries banged typewriters at 850 office desks.
 Other sequences were later shot in Dubrovnik, Rome, Milan and Paris.
 Welles was not able to film The Trial in Kafka’s home city of Prague, as his work was seen as decadent by the communist government in Czechoslovakia.

-In Paris, Welles planned to shoot the interiors of his film at the Bois de Boulogne studios, but Salkind had difficulties collecting promised capital to finance the film.
+In Paris, Welles planned to shoot the interiors of his film at the Boulogne Studios, but Salkind had difficulties collecting promised capital to finance the film.
 Instead, he used the Gare d'Orsay, an abandoned Parisian railway station.
 Welles rearranged his set design to accommodate this new setting, and he later defended his decision to film at Gare d'Orsay in an interview with Cahiers du cinéma, where he stated: "Everything was improvised at the last moment, because the whole physical concept of my film was quite different.
 It was based on the absence of sets.
 And the gigantic nature of the sets, which people have objected to, is partly due to the fact that the only setting I had was that old abandoned station."

 Welles edited The Trial in Paris while technically on vacation; he commuted in on weekends from Málaga, Spain, where he was taking time to film sequences (reported as being "the prologue and epilogue") for his self-financed film adaptation of Don Quixote, to oversee the post-production work.

 In a later interview with Peter Bogdanovich, Anthony Perkins stated that Welles gave him the direction that The Trial was meant to be seen as a black comedy.
 Perkins would also state his greatest professional pride came in being the star of a Welles-directed feature.